 Descant to the hymn tune CORONATION.
 Free score with harmonized descant.
-(Audio: Prologue + hymnal verse + an original a cappella SATB + ad lib + descant verse) Free score.
+(Audio: Prologue ad lib + hymnal verse + descant verse) Free score.

 (This descant is opus 1, written for the St. David's Treble Choir, Kennebunk, Maine.)

-Listen to the original (in A, a third higher, tune is in the tenor)
+Listen to the original (in the key of A, a third higher, tune is in the tenor)

 The Hymnary, The Sabbath Hymn and Tune Book (Ed.
 Lowell Mason, et al., New York 1859)